Martin Grundy Osteopathy in Gosforth

 are registered with the General Osteopathic Council.
 Every patient is assessed individually and, providing osteopathic treatment will be safe and appropriate, an individual treatment programme is devised.
 In most cases improvements are seen within three treatments.

+This statement is attributed to Dr A.T.
+Still, the man who started Osteopathy!
 The over-riding principle of Osteopathy is that our bodies normally fix themselves.
 If we cut ourselves, the cut gradually heals; if we get an infection, we feel ill for a while but then we recover.
-So the aim of the Osteopath is not to cure you - your own body does that itself - but to remove those barriers that are stopping your body from putting itself right.
+So the aim of the Osteopath is not to 'cure' you - your own body does that itself - but to remove those barriers that are stopping your body from putting itself right.